Programs - Learn About All the Ways You Can Help

 Programs that are effective in reducing poverty and producing positive outcomes are a smart investment with broad societal benefits.
 According to the "2004 Kids Count Data Book" published by the CT Association for Human Services, lifting low-income working families out of poverty strengthens the overall economy.
 Families that become self-sufficient create a more stable workforce and strengthen the state's general financial system.

-Farmington Valley Hunger Collaborative: Gifts of Love is part of the Farmington Valley Hunger Collaborative with the food pantries in Avon, Farmington, Canton and Simsbury.
-We needed to partner with the local food pantries in order to better deliver services and additional support to those in need in the Valley.
-The Hunger Collaborative is combining resources in order to purchase in bulk, pick up orders at Foodshare as a group and grow food in collaboration with the Community Farm of Simsbury.
+- Farmington Valley Hunger Collaborative: Gifts of Love is part of the Farmington Valley Hunger Collaborative with food pantries in Avon, Canton, Farmington and Simsbury.
+The Collaborative works to better deliver services and supports to those in need in the Farmington Valley.
+The Hunger Collaborative combines resources to purchase in food bulk, pick up orders at Foodshare and distribute produce grown at Community Farm of Simsbury.

 - Other Services: Additional supports include Supplemental Nutrition Assistance Program assistance, and financial planning and self-sufficiency consultation.

 If you are in need of services, please contact us at 860-676-2323 or email Denise Phillips at firstname.lastname@example.org.